 Total production is around 7,000 cases annually but that will certainly increase as they add wines from their estate vineyards (2016 was the first harvest of their estate grapes with production occurring on site).
 Lone Tree Vineyard, encompassing part of their property is planted mainly to Pinot Noir but also with a small block of Viognier.
 Plans call for replanting part of this vineyard.

 NOTE: in late November 2021 Calmére closed their tasting room to visitors and all tastings of the Calmére wines are now conducted at Peju Winery.
 The Calmére property is currently only open for private events.
-This could certainly change so we will keep a very close eye on this producer and will update our notes here accordingly if they reopen the tasting room.
+This could certainly change so we will keep a very close eye on this producer and will update our notes here accordingly if they reopen the tasting room or if the winery/property is sold.

 The variety of locations on the property really allows visitors to choose where they want to taste.
 A traditional bar is available in their small hospitality center surrounded by several wine making rooms including the barrel room and the tank room.
 Guests can choose to sit down at tables inside or weather permitting there are a number of tables outside overlooking the nearby vineyards.
 Bocce Ball and corn hole are also available to complement this relaxed setting.
 Calmére Estate Winery is big into corn hole.